bowman2001/perplexdoc/content/blog/inline-and-block-elements/index.md

 series: [Images]
 ---

-Inline and block display are the two basic modes of HTML layout Markdown inherits.
+Markdown only has two basic layout modes: **inline & block**.
+Before we think about applying others with an attribute or a shortcode, we need to understand them.
 {.p-first} <!--more-->

+The distinction between those two in Markdown seems simple.
+Every block is surrounded by at least one blank line.
+Everything written on the same or the directly following line is inline --- except lists and their items.
+We usually don’t need to think about layout modes and use them intuitively correct.
+One problematic element is the main reason to recall the distinction:

+Inline elements
-Inline elements behave like text and may be embedded in text.
-They are placed on the same line as long as there is any horizontal space left --- then the line wraps.
+: behave like characters and may be embedded in text.
+They are placed on the same line as long as there is any horizontal space left --- and then the line wraps and so on.
 They may contain other inline elements --- like **a piece of `code` in emphasis** for example.
-Inline elements can’t include block elements, but they always need to be embedded in block elements.
+Inline elements shouldn’t include block elements, but they always need to be embedded in block elements.
+{.dl-loose}

+{{< mnote up=12 >}}
+It’s possible and common practice to place an anchor-tag `<a>` around block elements to generate a link in HTML code.
+But then its display mode should be set to {$inline-block} or some other mode with vertical spacing.
+{{< /mnote >}}

+Block elements
-Block elements always completely fill the available width and may include additional vertical space.
+: always completely fill the available width and may include additional vertical space.
 Block elements may contain other block elements or inline elements.
-An example for the latter is a paragraph, which always fills at least one line, but may include an arbitrary amount of inline elements and text.
+A common example for the latter is a paragraph block, which fills at least one line, but may include an arbitrary amount of inline elements and text.
+{.dl-loose}

 The Markdown [image element](/doc/basic/image) is creating some confusion, because its an inline element.
-Many images appear visually as blocks and we falsely tend to infer they are also block elements.
+Because many images appear visually as blocks, we falsely tend to infer they should be block elements.
 But a Markdown image is always inline and embedded in an enclosing block.
-If its placed stand-alone --- on a single line without surrounding text --- its not only an image, but enclosed in a paragraph block of its own.
+When its placed stand-alone on a separated line, its not only an image but enclosed in a paragraph block of its own.

-To generate a stand-alone image resulting in semantically better HTML syntax, we need the [{$figure} shortcode](/doc/shortcode/figure).
-The distinction between stand-alone and embedded images has a further big benefit with Perplex.
+To generate a stand-alone image resulting in semantically correct HTML, we need the [{$figure} shortcode](/doc/shortcode/figure).
+The distinction between stand-alone and embedded images brings a big benefit with Perplex.
 We can place a {$figure} and its optional caption outside of the the main text column.